Staff Regulatory Affairs Specialist (Remote) (R451357)

 Stryker is one of the world’s leading medical technology companies and, together with our customers, is driven to make healthcare better.
 We offer innovative products and services in Orthopaedics, Medical and Surgical, and Neurotechnology and Spine that help improve patient and hospital outcomes.
 We are proud to be named one of the World’s Best Workplaces and a Best Workplace for Diversity by Fortune Magazine.
 Learn more about our award-winning organization by visiting stryker.com

-We are currently seeking a Staff Regulatory Specialist to join our Joint Replacement Division to be based in Virginia, New Jersey, New York, Pennsylvania, Maryland or Connecticut.
+We are currently seeking a Staff Regulatory Affairs Specialist to join our Spine Division to be based in Allendale, New Jersey or remotely anywhere within the United States.

 Self-directed initiators.
 People who take ownership of their work and need no prompting to drive productivity, change, and outcomes.

 Strategic thinkers.
 People who enjoy analyzing data or trends for the purposes of planning, forecasting, advising, budgeting, reporting, or sales opportunities.

 Collaborative partners.
 People who build and leverage cross-functional relationships to bring together ideas, data and insights to drive continuous improvement in functions.

 Analytical problem solvers.
 People who go beyond just fixing to identify root causes, evaluate optimal solutions, and recommend comprehensive upgrades to prevent future issues.

 As a Staff Regulatory Affairs Specialist, you can expect to set Regulatory Affairs strategy for changes made to the device post-launch to determine regulatory impact of changes to the current clearance/approvals.
 You also ensure regulatory compliance by completing thorough assessments and the appropriate submissions pertaining to product clearances or approvals by FDA, Notified Bodies and other regulatory bodies.